 o Code.org, a national nonprofit organization that promotes computer science education and computer programming or coding, has recognized Kentucky for its “progressive state policy to make computer science count” as a core graduation requirement.

-o According to the Data Quality Campaign, Kentucky has implemented all but one of 10 actions to ensure effective data use among teachers, policymakers and parents – making it among the state leaders in effective educational data use.
-The average among states was 6.6 actions; only two states had implemented all 10.
+o According to the Data Quality Campaign, Kentucky has implemented all 10 actions to ensure effective data use among teachers, policymakers and parents – making it among the state leaders in effective educational data use.
+The average among states was 7.0 actions; only three states, including Kentucky, had implemented all 10.

 o In a recent report by the Education Commission of the States (ECS), Kentucky’s online School Report Card was singled out as one of only eight nationwide that was easy to find, informative and readable.
 The report went on to praise the state for including what ECS calls the five essential indicators of school accountability: student achievement, achievement gap closure, student academic growth, college/career-readiness and graduation rate.
 Kentucky is one of only 13 states that include each indicator as part of the accountability system and reports the results of each on its school report cards.

-o The National Association of School Boards of Education named Commissioner Terry Holliday as its 2014 Policy Leader of the Year.
+o The National Association of State Boards of Education named Commissioner Terry Holliday as its 2014 Policy Leader of the Year.

 National Rankings - Kentucky

 While there is no single overall ranking of states in P-12 education, there are rankings based on a number of specific variables.

 (Please note that the rankings below do not reflect current-year data, but rather the most recent year available.
 Information for these rankings was gathered from the National Education Association and the National Center for Education Statistics.)

 • Number of public school students: 27th

 • Percentage of public school revenues from local sources: 38th